phat4980/GGCalculator-automation/README.md

 # Google Calculator Automation Testing

 An Appium-based mobile automation testing project for the Google Calculator Android application.
-This project demonstrates automated testing of basic calculator operations using Java, TestNG, and the Page Object Model (POM) design pattern.
+This project demonstrates automated testing of basic calculator operations using Java, Selenium, TestNG, and the Page Object Model (POM) design pattern.

 ## 📋 Overview